Quietest blenders 2024: perfect for noise-free entertaining and silent smoothies

 Every blender in our quietest blender guide (apart from the Vitamix Quiet One, which is still being tested) has been reviewed by members of the Homes & Gardens team.
 We have a series of standard tests which all of our blenders go through: making smoothies and protein shakes; whipping up dips, especially hummus; and crushing ice.

-Where a blender claims to be safe for use with hot ingredients, we also make soups to put this to the test.
-When making soups we typically include ingredients that are prone to staining such as turmeric, taking into account if the pitcher was left stained.
+Soups: Where a blender claims to be safe for use with hot ingredients, we also make soups to put this to the test.
+We typically include ingredients that are prone to staining such as turmeric, taking into account if the pitcher was left stained.
 We'll also test root vegetables, which take longer to cook and can be tougher to blend too.

-In this guide, we are looking for ultra quiet function, so our experts have monitored the decibel levels.
-We're conscious that you're looking for quiet blenders that don't wake up your family, disturb your neighbours, or just calm your nerves – so we've noted our personal reactions to the noise levels, too.
+Quietness: In this guide, we are looking for whisper quiet function, so our experts have monitored the decibel levels.
+We're conscious that you're looking for quiet blenders that don't wake up your family, disturb your neighbours – or simply whirr quietly to calm your nerves – so we've noted our personal reactions to the noise levels, too.

-Once we've covered the practicalities, we will step back and take a look at the blender.
-We'll think about how the capacity and extra functions work and which homes they're best suited to.
-It's also important that the blender design is attractive as well as fully functional.
+Design: Once we've covered the practicalities, we will step back and take a look at the blender.
+We'll think about how the capacity and which homes they're best suited to.
+It's important that the design is attractive as well as fully functional.
 We'll check whether it fits under wall cupboards and under shelves too.

 Our review and testing guidelines provide more insight into our process.